SoCadiou/Beyond_secretome__INTERVAL_CHRIS_pqtl/Epitope_definition/README.md

 This R script identifies pQTL associations that may be influenced by an epitope effect.

 It uses VEP annotations for independent COJO variants and nearby proxy variants to detect moderate- or high-impact consequences in protein-coding genes.
-Results are produced at both the individual COJO association and regional association levels.
+Results are produced at both the level of COJO associations, i.e flagging each independant COJO association as possibly driven by epitope, and at the level of the regional association, i.e if the locus association is possibly driven by epitope (see annotation logic below).

 ## Requirements